shanwai1234/Maize_Phenotype_Map/README.md

 Demo: Python HYP_nostem_reflectance.py

+Output file is HYP_nostem_reflectance_maize_diversity.txt

 4> hyperspectral_PCA_visualization.py

 Restoring and visualizing the entire plant area by consiering first three PC coefficients generated from PCA analysis of all pixels in all analyzed plants.
 Choose a day you want to analyze as the demo code.
+The first plot shows the PCA results based on first two PCs and the second plot shows the visualized and restored plants based on PCA results.

 Data Structure: folder name -> Plant ID -> Camera Types (HYP) -> Day folders -> Image in 243 wavelengths

-Demo: Python hyperspectral_PCA_visualization.py <folder name> <Day_030>
+Demo: Python hyperspectral_PCA_visualization.py folder_name Day_030

 5> wavelength_foldid.txt